Proposed Property Tax Amendment Resource Center

 • A city may directly fund an animal shelter.
 Without that funding, animals without homes will have no place to go, adoption services will decrease or be eliminated, and without spay/neuter programs, animal populations will increase.

-• An afterschool program, supported through ad valorum taxes, may have to close, leaving working parents with no reliable childcare.
+• An after school program, supported through ad valorem taxes, may have to close, leaving working parents with no reliable childcare.
 That could endanger the child, the employment of the parent, and the financial security of the family.

 • A family that is renting an apartment may see an increase in their rent each month, which may stress their financial situation, and they will need the assistance of their local food bank for the first time ever.